derrley/yamlicious/README.rst

 it returns, `_env`_, that maps to a dictionary of environment variables that were set when Yamlicious rendered the configuration file.

 You can also use the `_env`_ key to set environment variables.
-It behaves just like any other key, except any key set underneath automatically makes its way into the environment.
 Other than that, there's nothing special about `_env`_.
 Feel free to use string substitution in the keys or values.

 .. code-block:: yaml